lyl24/lyl24-ece4960/lab10.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/M2Sl2KfQVVI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## 3. Closed Loop Control
 Lastly, we want to design a simple program that would allow the robot to perform obstacle avoidance.
-My idea was to have the robot continuously collect sensor readings, and it would drive forward whenever it detects no obstacle in front of it, and then stop/turn when there is an obstacle.
+My idea was to have the robot continuously collect sensor readings, have it drive forward whenever it detects no obstacle in front of it, and then stop/turn when there is an obstacle.
 To test this, I first coded the robot to go forward and backward, stopping right in front of a wall.

 ```python
 cmdr.reset_plotter()